Velasko/HomeServer/README.md

 # Talos configuration

-Pretty much itr [getting started](https://www.talos.dev/v1.7/introduction/getting-started/), but with a couple of observations.
+Pretty much itr [getting started](https://www.talos.dev/latest/introduction/getting-started/), but with a couple of observations.

+Depending what is tu be deployed (such as longhorn), [System Extensions](https://www.talos.dev/latest/talos-guides/configuration/system-extensions/) might be required.
+Reading the [Boot Assets](https://www.talos.dev/latest/talos-guides/install/boot-assets/) is also a good call.
+However, the [Image Factory](https://factory.talos.dev/) is the simplest way to get by.

-When [Modifying the Machine configs](https://www.talos.dev/v1.7/introduction/getting-started/#modifying-the-machine-configs), change from /dev/sda to /dev/vda on both controlplane.yaml and worker.yaml.
+When [Modifying the Machine configs](https://www.talos.dev/latest/introduction/getting-started/#modifying-the-machine-configs), change from /dev/sda to /dev/vda on both controlplane.yaml and worker.yaml.
+For longhorn support, some extra operations must be done.
+Those can be found [here](https://longhorn.io/docs/latest/advanced-resources/os-distro-specific/talos-linux-support/).
+On [Pod Security](https://longhorn.io/docs/latest/advanced-resources/os-distro-specific/talos-linux-support/#pod-security), it says to change to "privileged".
+However, adding "longhorn-system" to the exemptions also works.

-Also, [enable workers on your control plane nodes](https://www.talos.dev/v1.7/talos-guides/howto/workers-on-controlplane/).
+Also, [enable workers on your control plane nodes](https://www.talos.dev/latest/talos-guides/howto/workers-on-controlplane/).
 Just set allowSchedulingOnControlPlanes to true.

 ### The commands executed for the staging clusters are the following